pebble-tree/node-foundationdb/README.md

 #### Multi-scoped transactions

-If you need to update objects across multiple scopes within the same transaction you can use `tn.scopedTo` to create an alias of the transaction in a different scope:
+To update objects in multiple scopes within the same transaction, use `tn.scopedTo(db)` to create an alias of the transaction in the foreign scope:

 ```javascript
 const root = fdb.openSync('fdb.cluster').withKeyEncoding(fdb.encoders.tuple).at(['myapp'])